lanl-aea/waves/docs/tutorial_00_scons.rst

 Although it is possible to re-create the `WAVES tutorials`_ entirely in native `SCons`_ code, the builder extensions provided by `WAVES`_ reduce the requisite background knowledge to begin creating :term:`modsim` repositories.
-The construction environment ``BUILDERS`` variable must be updated to include these custom `SCons`_ builders and make them available to the simulation configuration starting in :ref:`tutorial_geometry_waves`.
+The construction environment ``BUILDERS`` variable must be updated to include these custom `SCons`_ builders and make them available to the simulation configuration starting in :ref:`tutorial_geometry`.

 The `WAVES`_ :ref:`waves_scons_api` API describes the available builders and their usage.
 As `WAVES`_ matures, more software will be supported with build wrappers.
 Prior to a `WAVES`_ builder, modsim developers can create their own `SCons custom